HANDS:

 04

-From a craftsman’s perspective, the core of measuring is not “standards” or “shared language” but consistency, proportion and context.
+From a craftsman’s perspective, at the heart of what they do are not ‘standards’ or ‘shared language’ but consistency, proportion and context.

 05

 The most important is consistency.
-In fact, measuring is consistency.
+In fact, measuring is consistency, only understood in a narrow, instrumentalist way.

 06

 Consistency is often mistaken for technique: hold the tool this way, mark from that end, keep the same reference face.
-Those things matter but they are just the outer layer.
-The deeper point is that measuring only works—numbers or no numbers—when the relationships between actions, materials and reference points stay stable.
+Those things matter, but they are just the outer layer.
+The deeper point is that measuring only works—numbers or no numbers—when the relationships between actions, materials and reference points remain stable.
 That stability is what gives any measurement its meaning.

 07

 Think about Japanese temple carpenters.
-They built structures that have survived earthquakes for centuries and they did it without digital levels or machined lumber.
-What they relied on instead was kata — a disciplined way of moving, marking, breathing and working.
+They built structures that have survived earthquakes for centuries and they did so without digital levels or machined lumber.
+What they relied on instead was kata—a disciplined way of moving, marking, breathing and working.
 It wasn’t magic technique; it was a way of keeping everything stable from moment to moment.
 Their precision didn’t come from tools; it came from consistent practice that made accuracy possible in the first place.

 08

-Medieval guilds worked the same way.
-They kept a “master’s yard” as a shared reference but the real action happened in training.
+Medieval guilds worked in much the same way.
+They kept a ‘master’s yard’ as a shared reference, but the real work happened in training.
 Apprentices learned how to stand, how to begin a line, how to keep track of a reference edge.
 These weren’t fussy traditions—they were the mechanisms that kept the whole system coherent.
 The standard wasn’t meant to replace the body; it was meant to orient it.

 09

-This is why old advice sounds so repetitive: “mark from one side”, “don’t switch tapes mid-project”, “keep your reference point”.
-To an outsider they sound like arbitrary rules.
-But inside the craft they are reminders of the real goal: don’t break the internal coherence of your measuring system.
+This is why old advice sounds so repetitive: ‘mark from one side’, ‘don’t switch tapes mid-project’, ‘keep your reference point’.
+To an outsider, these sound like arbitrary rules.
+But within the craft they are reminders of the real goal: don’t break the internal coherence of your measuring system.
 Measuring isn’t just reading a number; it’s maintaining a stable set of relationships across time and material.

 10